-In my opinion, the on-ear headphones are going to be the easiest to declare as generally the most comfortable.
-This is because they are usually lighter and more compact than over-ear headphones and don’t run the risk of rubbing your ear skin raw like inner ear headphones.
-So even though I do not think they have the best sound quality compared to the other two types of headphones, I think they get that award from a comfort standpoint.
+I think the on-ear headphones will be the easiest to declare as generally the most comfortable.
+This is because they are usually lighter and more compact than over-ear headphones and don’t risk rubbing your ear skin raw like inner ear headphones.
+So, even though I do not think they have the best sound quality compared to the other two types of headphones, I think they get that award from a comfort standpoint.

 Which is More Portable?

 Portability is a no-brainer as to which set of headphones gets the nod: the in-ear headphones.
 First, most earbuds come with a carrying case that also doubles as a portable charger, so in case you run out of battery life while on the go, you have a quick way to recharge.

 But, they are also quite small and light, easy to throw in your pants or jacket pocket and carry around.
 Of course, losing small headphones is more dangerous, but that’s for a different article.

 Which Has a Longer Battery Life?